 Discovery selectors were one of the new features introduced in Istio 1.10.
 Discovery selectors allow us to control which namespaces Istio control plane watches and sends configuration updates for.
 By default, the Istio control plane watches and processes updates for all Kubernetes resources in a cluster.
-All Envoy proxies in the mesh are configured in such a way that they can reach every workload in the mesh as well as accept traffic on all ports associated with the workloads.
+Istio configures Envoy proxies in the mesh to reach every workload in the mesh and accept traffic on all ports associated with the workloads.

 For example, we have deployed two workloads in separate namespaces — foo and bar.
-Even though we know that foo will never have to talk to bar and the other way around, the endpoints of one service will be included in the list of discovered endpoints of the other service.
+Even though we know that foo will never have to talk to bar and the other way around, the endpoints of one service include the list of discovered endpoints of the other service.

 You can watch the explanation and the demo of discovery selectors in this video: